AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-08-01-jekyll-table-of-contents.md

 One last thing: You typically don't want "skip to content" links like this to be visible on the page.
 Rather, what you want is for them to be visible but *out of sight* until they receive focus or are encountered by a screen reader.

+{% aside %}
-> **Note**: While you may be inclined to use `visibility: hidden` or `display: none`, these are not accessible options because most screen readers won't bother reading content that's not visible.
+  **Note**: While you may be inclined to use `visibility: hidden` or `display: none`, these are not accessible options because most screen readers won't bother reading content that's not visible.
+{% endaside %}

 So, here's the Sass that'll get the job done: